evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 The Tesla Model Y Long Range comes with its dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
 The app offers a wide range of features designed to enhance your driving experience:

-- **Locate Your Vehicle**: Easily check the current location of your car.
+- **Locate Your Vehicle:** Easily check the current location of your car.
-- **Preconditioning**: Preheat or cool your car before you start your journey for optimal comfort.
+- **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.
-- **Remote Parking**: Effortlessly control your car to park or exit a parking space remotely.
+- **Remote Parking:** Effortlessly control your car to park or exit a parking space remotely.
-- **Lock & Unlock**: Securely lock or unlock your car doors with a tap.
+- **Lock & Unlock:** Securely lock or unlock your car doors with a tap.
-- **Window Control**: Open and close the windows from anywhere.
+- **Window Control:** Open and close the windows from anywhere.
-- **Scheduled Charging**: Plan and schedule charging sessions ahead of your trips.
+- **Scheduled Charging:** Plan and schedule charging sessions ahead of your trips.
-- **Adjust Charging Target**: Set your desired State of Charge to start or stop charging as needed.
+- **Adjust Charging Target:** Set your desired State of Charge to start or stop charging as needed.
-- **Find Your Car**: Trigger the horn or lights to help find your car in crowded areas.
+- **Find Your Car:** Trigger the horn or lights to help find your car in crowded areas.
-- **Route Planning**: Plan your route and send it directly to your car's navigation system.
+- **Route Planning:** Plan your route and send it directly to your car's navigation system.
-- **Driving History**: Review the details of your past trips.
+- **Driving History:** Review the details of your past trips.

 ## Lights

 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.

-Standard Taillights use LED technology, ensuring visibility and efficiency.
+Standard taillights use LED technology, ensuring visibility and efficiency.

 ## Advanced Driver Assistance Systems